LaurethTeX/Clustering/Preprocessing.md

 -----------------
 The Space Telescope Science Institute provides a marvellous sofwtare called [Tiny Tim](http://www.stsci.edu/hst/observatory/focus/TinyTim), here you can select your specific data parameters like camera and filter and the software will generate the PSF kernel you need.

-The image cube: The analyzable database
+The image cube: Our analyzable database
 ------------------
 Since we have various images of the same target taken at different wavelenghts, we can append them into a single [FITS](http://fits.gsfc.nasa.gov/fits_wcs.html) file and get the database ready to be analized by the clustering algorithms.
 The image cube in this particular case will conitain a header that cointains the conventions defined to specify the physical, or world, coordinates to be attached to each pixel of an N-dimensional image and our multiwavelength data (5000x8500x9).